 All non-emergency services provided outside of SHC must receive a "referral authorization" from SHC subject to the referral requirements or your claim will be denied.
 The following medical services DO NOT require a referral authorization from Student Health Center:

 - When services are rendered by non-SHC providers during Winter Break.
-Although a referral is not required, students are strongly encouraged to delay seeking medical treatment for non-urgent and non-emergency conditions until SHC reopens particularly if the student has not consulted with their SHC primary care provider.
-However, students should not delay non-urgent/non-emergency care if they are living out-of-area and remote learning due to COVID-19.
+Although a referral is not required, students are strongly encouraged to follow up with a SHC primary care provider upon their return to campus after the Winter break and when SHC reopens.

 - Pharmacy services

 - Obstetrical or gynecological care

 - Optometric (Vision) services

 Dual Health Insurance Coverage and Coordination of Benefits

 For both the undergraduate plan (USHIP) and graduate plan (GSHIP), services provided at SHC will be billed exclusively to Anthem Blue Cross regardless of whether you have dual coverage through another plan in addition to UC SHIP.
 Services performed at the Student Health Center are primary to any other coverage.
 For services that are not performed at the Student Health Center, the coverage under this Plan is secondary coverage to all other plans (including Medicare), with the exception of Medi-Cal, MRMIP, and TRICARE.
 If you are covered by more than one health plan, your benefits under this Plan will be coordinated with the benefits of those other plans.
 These coordination provisions apply separately to each Member, per Plan Year, and are largely determined by California law.
 Any coverage that you have for medical or pediatric dental benefits will be coordinated as indicated in the Plan Benefit Booklet.